 Which colleges offer a degree in golf course architecture?

 The College of Art in Edinburgh, Scotland offers a graduate-level certificate in golf course architecture.
 For more information about that program, visit the European Institute of Golf Course Architects website.

 How do I find work as a golf course architect?

 Golf course architecture is an extremely competitive field.
-Many golf course architects get their starts working as interns with established golf course architecture practices.
+Many golf course architects get their start working as interns with established golf course architecture practices.
 ASGCA will occasionally publish contact information in the ASGCA Newsletter for those students looking either for internships or entry-level positions.
 Contact Aileen Smith at ASGCA for more information.

 How do I get in touch with a particular golf course architect?

-If you need answers beyond what is listed on the ASGCA Web site, please visit our contact form or call ASGCA at 262-786-5960.
+If you need answers beyond what is listed on the ASGCA website, please visit our contact form or call ASGCA at 262-786-5960.